 fbpx

-This post gives you an overview of what you might expect in the Gut Reset programme and how I use my cogs model for IBS.
+This post gives you an overview of what you might expect in the 3 month Gut Reset programme.
+I use a comprehensive model for supporting IBS and gut health which has been tried and tested with hundreds of clients.

 Have you ever started out trying to fix your IBS with a laser sharp focus on one particular area like taking a probiotic, or deciding to go to the gym 3 times a week?

-Well, that probably got you some improvement, but when you only look at one aspect of your health it’s hard to make real lasting impact on a chronic condition like IBS or SIBO
+Well, that probably got you some improvement.
+But if you only look at one aspect of your gut health it’s hard to make real lasting impact on a chronic condition like IBS or SIBO.

-Firstly, let me explain a bit about my programme.
+Firstly, let me explain a bit about my gut health programme.

-I’m a registered Nutritional Therapist and my Gut Reset is all about helping you resolve your digestive symptoms, with tailored advice, and my clinical experience.
+I’m a registered Nutritional Therapist and I’m all about helping you resolve your digestive symptoms, with tailored advice.

-There are various approaches to make changes in our health.
+If you want to change your gut health you can try all kinds of typically healthy things.
 You could start going to the gym, you could take up meditation, you could start eating green vegetables.

-I like see all these different elements of health like cogs.
-Each one will influence the next in the intricate machine of our health.
+I like see all these different elements of gut health like cogs.
+Each aspect will influence the next in the intricate machine of our health.

 The four main cogs are:

-1. Digestion – what’s the capacity for you to breakdown your food, how and when are you eating and what could that mean for energy intake and IBS
+1. Digestion – what’s the capacity for you to breakdown your food?
+When are you eating and what could that mean for energy intake and IBS?

-2. Gut Health – what’s the role of your gut microbes in your digestive symptoms, and how do they affect weight gain?
+2. Gut Health – what’s the role of your gut microbes in your digestive symptoms?
+Are they adding to your bloating, pain or stool habits?

-3. Diet – how can you identify your dietary triggers, and how can you carry out an elimination diet.
+3. Diet – Let’s identify your dietary triggers, and look at whether you should follow an elimination diet.

 4. Lifestyle – What impact does the role of sleep, exercise and stress have on your capacity for better digestion.

-I explain a bit more about these further down the page.
+I explain a bit more about each of these headings these further down the page.

-When you’re part of the Gut Reset you get access to my video portal, where I give back up education on each section, so we can use our 1:1 calls for tailoring the information to your situation.
+When you’re working with me you get access to my video portal.
+Here you’ll get snippets of implementable education to digest at your own pace.
+This means we use our 1:1 coaching calls for tailoring the information to your unique situation.

 4 cogs linking together in a circle with words in the centre of each one, pink is lifestyle, light green is Gut Health, yellow is IBS Diet, the largest one is Brown is Digestion.